spotify/luigi/README.md

 ## More info

-Luigi is the sucessors to a couple of attempts that we weren't fully happy with.
+Luigi is the sucessor to a couple of attempts that we weren't fully happy with.
 We learned a lot from our mistakes and some design decisions include:

 * Straightforward command line integration.
 * As little boiler plate as possible.